 Visit Doris Duke’s art-filled mansion and enjoy panoramic ocean views from the extensive grounds.
 Open late March to November.

 The Vernon House is a site for expansive story-telling, contemporary dialogue, and preservation trades skill-building.

 Newport Restoration Foundation holds one of the largest collections of period architecture owned by a single organization anywhere in the United States.

 Celebrate excellence in historic preservation efforts within the City of Newport, Rhode Island.

 Live amidst history by renting one of our many historic properties.

-This year, NRF recognizes the following projects:
+For this year’s awards, NRF recognizes the following outstanding projects:

 About the Newport Restoration Foundation